<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Peace of Mind

 Pet owners definitely pay for peace of mind.
 Safety, health, cleanliness, and dedicated attention are typically touted as top priorities by these types of boarding facilities.
-You can expect an average night’s stay to be around $75 to $100 or a little less for cats.
+You can expect an average night’s stay to be around $75 to $100 (oftentimes more) or a little less for cats.

 Pet "Resorts"

-Rustic versions of pet resorts are lovingly referred to as country dog camps.
+Rustic versions of pet resorts are lovingly referred to as "country dog camps."
 These summer camp-type boarding facilities are popping up more and more to please the most discerning dog owners.
 They offer wide-open spaces with room to play all day with fellow dog friends within secured fields and ponds.

-happy brown and white dogPhoto by Shutterstock
+happy brown and white dog cocks his head to the side toward cameraPhoto by Shutterstock

 Tips for First-Time Boarders

 Before drop-off day, there are a few things to know.
 First, check in with your facility for the most up-to-date mandates.
+Don’t forget to ask about military discounts

 Vaccines